Humayun: Background

 Humayun was born as Nasir al-Din Muhammad to Babur's favourite wife Māham Begum on Tuesday 6 March 1508.
 According to Abul Fazl, Māham was related to the noble family of Sultan Husayn Bayqara, the Timurid ruler of Herat.
 She was also related to Sheikh Ahmad-e Jami, a Persian mystic and poet.

 The decision of Babur to divide the territories of his empire between two of his sons was unusual in India, although it had been a common Central Asian practice since the time of Genghis Khan.
 Unlike most monarchies, which practised primogeniture, the Timurids followed the example of Genghis and did not leave an entire kingdom to the eldest son.
 Although under that system only a Chingissid could claim sovereignty and Khanal authority, any male Chinggisid within a given sub-branch had an equal right to the throne (though the Timurids were not Chinggisid in their paternal ancestry).
 While Genghis Khan's empire had been peacefully divided between his sons upon his death, almost every Chinggisid succession since had resulted in fratricide.

 After Timur's death, his territories were divided among Pir Muhammad, Miran Shah, Khalil Sultan and Shah Rukh, which resulted in inter-family warfare.
 Not all umarah (nobles) viewed Humayun as Babur's rightful successor.
 While Babur was still alive, some of the nobles tried unsuccessfully to install his brother-in-law, Mahdi Khwaja, as ruler.
 Upon Babur's death, Humayun's territories were the least secure.

 Early reign

-When Humayun came to the throne of the Mughal Empire, several of his brothers revolted against him after he split the empire among them.
+When Humayun came to the throne of Mughal Empire, several of his brothers revolted against him after he split the empire among them.
 Another brother, Hindal Mirza, supported Humayun but was assassinated.
 The Emperor commenced construction of a tomb for his brother, but this was not yet finished when he was forced to flee to Persia.
 Sher Shah Suri destroyed the structure and no further work was done on it after Humayun's restoration.